Malbie History, Family Crest & Coats of Arms

 Early History of the Malbie family

-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Malbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Malbie research.
+Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Malbie History in all our PDF Extended History products and printed products wherever possible.

 Malbie Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
-The variations of the surname Malbie include Maltby, Maltbie, Maltbe, Maultsby, Maltsby and many more.
+The variations of the surname Malbie include Maltby, Maltbie, Maltbe, Maultsby, Maltsby, Maltbey, Malebisse and many more.

 Early Notables of the Malbie family (pre 1700)